Studies

 Toward dissemination and publication

 • CAP7110E Writing science effectively (1 cr.)
 (Requires being enrolled in a research program: master's or doctoral.)
-(Available in the Winter session of 2020)
+(Available in Winter and Summer sessions)

 Toward thesis/dissertation defence and employment